History of Istria: Venetian Istria

-Holy Roman Empire and the Habsburg Empire
+Holy Roman Empire and the Habsburg monarchy

+In spite of Venetian expansion in coastal regions of Istria, the hinterand remained under rule of the Holy Roman Empire.
+Since 962, emperors were appointing various feudal lords as governors in the County of Istria, and consequently granted the title of the Margraves of Istria to the Patriarchs of Aquileia.
+In 1180, the long-standing disputes between patriarchates of Aquileia and Grado over jurisdiction in Istria were resolved by mutual agreement, in favor of Aquileia.

 The inner Istrian part around the town of Pazin (Mitterburg), named Pazin County (Pazinska knežija or Pazinska grofovija), with its stronghold Pazin Castle, was part of the Holy Roman Empire.
-It was held by the County of Gorizia after the 1100s, and was passed to the House of Habsburg in 1365.
+It was held by the Counts of Gorizia after the 1100s, and was passed to the House of Habsburg in 1365.

-The Venetian part of the peninsula passed to it in 1797 with the Treaty of Campo Formio.
+The Venetian part of the peninsula passed to the Habsburg monarchy in 1797, by the Treaty of Leoben and the Treaty of Campo Formio.

-Napoleonic rule
+Napoleonic era

 Following the fall of the Venetian Republic (1797), Istria was occupied by Napoleon; however, he gave Venice and the Venetian part of Istria and Dalmatia to Austria, in exchange for the Netherlands and Lombardia.

 In 1805, Napoleon re-occupied the former Venetian Istria.
 The Holy Roman Empire ended with the period of Napoleonic rule from 1805 to 1813, when Istria became part of the Italian Kingdom and, from 1809, of the Illyrian provinces of the Napoleonic Empire.
 For the first time, inner and eastern parts of Istria became a part of Croatia, as a part of Civil Croatia, established by Napoleon.

+From the Middle Ages to the 19th century, Italian and Slavic communities in Istria had lived peacefully side by side because they did not know the national identification, given that they generically defined themselves as "Istrians", of "Romance" or "Slavic" culture.